9gag: History

-In July 2012, 9GAG raised an additional US$2.8 million in funding from Silicon Valley-based venture capital, including True Ventures and Greycroft Partners.
-In August 2012, 9GAG received another US$2.8 million in funding from Silicon Valley venture capitalists, including True Ventures and Greycroft Partners, as well as individual investors like Christopher Sacca, Kevin Rose, and Naval Ravikant.
-This funding was able to support 9GAG's engineering team growth both in Hong Kong and in Silicon Valley.
-9GAG is headquartered in Tsuen Wan, Hong Kong with offices in Mountain View, California.
+In July 2012, 9gag raised an additional US$2.8 million in funding from Silicon Valley–based venture capital, including True Ventures and Greycroft Partners.
+In August 2012, 9gag received another $2.8 million in funding from Silicon Valley venture capitalists, including True Ventures and Greycroft Partners, as well as individual investors like Chris Sacca, Kevin Rose, and Naval Ravikant.
+This funding supported 9gag's engineering team growth both in Hong Kong and in Silicon Valley.
+9gag is headquartered in Tsuen Wan, Hong Kong, with offices in Mountain View, California.

 Mobile app development

-9GAG has a mobile application on iOS, Android, Windows Phone 8, and BlackBerry 10.
+9gag has a mobile application on iOS, Android, Windows Phone 8, and BlackBerry 10.

-In July 2012, 9GAG launched an app for iOS and Android.
+In July 2012, 9gag launched an app for iOS and Android.
 The mobile application serves as a streamlined version of the web-based content.
-In summer 2014 9GAG launched 9CHAT.
-9GAG users are able to log into their account and write to others by sending them a message.
-9CHAT also added support for the creation of groups in different sections.

-January 2015, 9GAG launched its first game called 9GAG Redhead redemption.
+In summer 2014, 9gag launched 9chat where 9gag users log into their accounts and write to others by sending them a message.
+9chat also added support for the creation of groups in different sections.
+In December 2014, 9gag launched its first game called 9GAG Redhead Redemption.

-Content and authorship
+Authorship and criticism

-9GAG users and admins may also re-post content (usually without any consent from its respective authors) from other websites (e.g. 4chan, Newgrounds, Reddit, SomethingAwful, FunnyJunk, YTMND, Instagram, etc.), replacing the source site's watermark with their own.
-In 2011, 9GAG and 4chan disputed authorship of internet memes published on both websites, whereby each company claimed the memes originated from their own website.
+9gag users and admins may also re-post content (usually without any consent from its respective authors) from other websites (e.g. 4chan, Newgrounds, Reddit, SomethingAwful, FunnyJunk, YTMND, Instagram, etc.), replacing the source site's watermark with their own.
+In 2011, 9gag and 4chan disputed authorship of internet memes published on both websites, whereby each company claimed the memes originated from their own website.
 Ray Chan argued that "9GAG does not create memes or rage comics, but helps spread them."
-In a 2015 Slate article, writer Amanda Hess described 9GAG's reposting of content from Instagram as part of an "online ecosystem of joke stealing".
+In a 2015 Slate article, writer Amanda Hess described 9gag's reposting of content from Instagram as part of an "online ecosystem of joke stealing".

-In his 2014 article "Building Identity and Building Bridges Between Cultures: The Case of 9gag", linguist Albin Wagener examined 446 posts found on 9GAG's main page; of these, 40 (8.97%) were clearly discriminatory.
-Most of the discriminatory posts were misogynist (57.5%), followed by cultural discrimination (25%) and homophobia (12.5%).
-According to Wagener, 9GAG brings people together in an international context, but through masculine and heterosexual symbolism and the devaluation of other groups.
+9gag has also been criticised for discriminatory content.
+In 2014, linguist Albin Wagener examined 446 posts found on 9gag's main page; of these, 40 (8.97%) were clearly discriminatory.
+Most of the discriminatory posts involved misogyny (57.5%), followed by cultural discrimination (25%) and homophobia (12.5%).
+According to Wagener, 9gag brings people together in an international context, but through masculine and heterosexual symbolism and the devaluation of other groups.